 The first wine bottle exhibits a lighter shade of amber than its taller cousin on the end, typically indicating that it has some age.
 It would have been manufactured via a process referred to in the bottling world as “blown in a mold” (BIM), and the lip would have been applied in a separate step.
 [BIM–picture a glass blower blowing molten glass into a bottle-shaped mold.
 The other type of bottle you’ll see today is “machine made,” where the glass blower is no longer necessary.]

 By examining the seam (mold mark) on the side of the bottle, we can get an idea of how old a bottle might be.
-In the photo, you can see the seam line coming up from the center-bottom, but then it stops short of the upper neck and lip.
+In the photo, you can see the seam line coming up the side, but then it stops short of the upper neck and lip.
 This tells us that it was BIM sometime between 1860 and 1880.

 The bottle also contains a number of “seeds,” small and large seed-shaped air bubbles, which also tend to indicate age.